 How Local Search Penalties Affect Rankings

-• Common Triggers: Keyword stuffing, duplicate Google My Business (GMB) listings, fake reviews, and low-quality content.
+• Common Triggers: Keyword stuffing in your business name, duplicate Google Business Profile (GBP) listings, fake reviews, and low-quality content are frequent culprits.

-Recovering from penalties takes time, but proactive strategies can help protect your rankings and visibility in the long term.
+Recovering from a penalty takes time and a clear strategy.
+But with a proactive approach, you can protect your rankings for the long term.

 Common Causes of Local Search Penalties